 4. Dietary Care:

 Feed your American Eskimo with a high-quality diet that comprises high-quality ingredients.
 Plus, try keeping a balanced dietary routine for your Eskie.
-For designing a good diet plan, you must consult your vet.
+To design a good diet plan, you must consult your vet.

 Good nutrition will not only reduce shedding but will also nourish a healthier coat.

 You may also go for some other ways to minimize your Eskimo’s dead hair.
-For example, administering natural shedding supplements and applying coconut oil or fish oil to your pet’s skin.
+For example, administer natural shedding supplements and apply coconut oil or fish oil to your pet’s skin.

 More Tips for Families with Allergies

-American Eskimo dogs may cause allergies, but if you can’t give up on your desire to become an Eskie owner, I have good news!
+An American Eskimo dog may cause dog allergy and other issues, but I have good news: if you can’t relinquish your desire to become an Eskie owner!

 If you have mild allergies, you can own an Eskie BUT with immense precautions.

-- Drain out your Eskie’s energy with proper exercise and stimulation so that he doesn’t have any left stamina to walk around your home and spread dander.
+- Drain out your Eskie’s energy with proper exercise and stimulation so he has no left stamina to walk around your home and spread dander.

 - Grooming is the key.
 Schedule your Eskimo grooming sessions.
 Grooming helps to keep the dander and allergen build-up to a minimum.

-- Limit your dog’s access to areas you’ll spend most of your time.
-Like the bedroom and on the couch.
+- Limit your dog’s access to areas where you’ll spend most of your time, like the bedroom and on the couch.

-- Don’t allow your Eskimo in your kitchen.
-Especially, when you are cooking your meals.
+- Avoid using Eskimo in your kitchen, especially when cooking your meals.

-- Wash your hand every single time you handle your Eskie.
+- Wash your hands every single time you handle your Eskie.

 - Including fish in your dog’s diet makes the dog’s skin healthy.